marskar/BIOF309_Fall2017/README.md

 **Before contacting us, please check to see if your question has already been answered:** https://stackoverflow.com/help/how-to-ask

 In general, please use the [class Slack team](https://biof309.slack.com) to communicate with classmates and instructors.
-Use email only in case of personal and/or private question/concerns.
+Please use email only in case of personal and/or private question/concerns.
-If you have a course-relevant question or something to share, slack is simply the better way to communicate.
+If you have a course-relevant question or something to share, Slack is simply the better way to communicate.

 First class: September 11, 2017